nestauk/eurito_indicators/test/README.md

 Test results for the original repository can be found here: https://gist.github.com/NestaTestUser/8fb890ee1ebf84435539faa7996b140e .

-Forks of the repository should be configured with the following secrets in the settings in Github:
+Forks of the repository should be configured with the following action secrets in `org/repo/settings/secrets/actions` in Github:

  * `BROWSERSTACK_USERNAME`: The account name to use in Browserstack.
  * `BROWSERSTACK_ACCESS_KEY`: The access key provided by Browserstack.